 At On Track Business Management we enjoy helping our clients better understand the complexities of accounting for construction businesses.
 We explain financial reporting and financial analysis, and how to read a financial statement.
 Understanding financial statements and reporting enables our clients to use finanical analysis to make better business decisions.

-Call us today at (530) 478-9234 or contact us for a FREE consultation.
+Call us at (530) 478-9234 or contact us for a FREE consultation.
 Let our financial consulting team assist your company today!

 Numbers run businesses, and financial statements tell a very interesting story about your company’s profitability and financial health.
-Once you know the terminology or the lingo, the statements and concepts are easy to understand.
+Once you know the terminology, the statements and concepts are easy to understand.
 They can validate your gut feeling on how the business is doing financially.
 You may notice trends, good or bad, and be able to take action on these trends and feel confident in those decisions.

 You might notice an increase in labor or burden cost.
 Perhaps your workers’ compensation rate has gone up due to an accident or a change in insurance policy.
 If this happens in the middle of a project that you can’t renegotiate your contract, you might start looking for ways to decrease your direct expenses or job costs.
 You may be able to decrease overhead rather than profit.
 Use your updated labor burden when estimating and bidding future jobs.
 Naturally, it’s best to anticipate an increase in labor costs before bidding the job.

 Next Video: Chart of Accounts